 - 1 tablespoon unsalted butter melted, for the liners

 - 1 teaspoon stevia glycerite (equals about ¼ cup sugar)

 - 1 teaspoon vanilla extract

-- In a large bowl, combine the cream cheese, honey and vanilla.
+- In a large bowl, combine the cream cheese, sweetener, and vanilla.
 With a handheld electric mixer set to medium, beat until very smooth, about 1 minute.
-Add the eggs and beat until well-blended and fluffy, 1 more minute.
+Or simply mix the ingredients by hand using a whisk.